tpf/tprf-hugo-site/content/irs-filings.md

 ---
-title: "IRS Filings - The Perl and Raku Foundation"
+title: "IRS Filings"
 url:   "/irs-filings.html"
 ---
-IRS FilingsAll of our IRS filings can be
+All of our IRS filings can be
 [found on Guidestar](https://www.guidestar.org/profile/38-3536536).